-This fund accounts for the expenditures related to the review of the Dollar General Store looking to locate in Charlestown.
+This fund accounts for the expenditures related to the planning and development of the Town of Charlestown.

 Opioid Grant

 This fund accounts for grant revenue related to the opioid epidemic.

 Naval Airfield Memorial

 This fund accounts for donations received by the Town which will be used to build a monument at the old Naval Air Base in the Town of Charlestown.